usepolvo/usepolvo-docs/src/guide/troubleshooting/common-issues.md

 # Common Issues

-While using usepolvo, you might encounter some common issues.
+While using polvo, you might encounter some common issues.
 This guide will help you identify and resolve these problems quickly.

 ## Authentication Errors